baswerc/routes/README.md

 <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/RouteInstancePool.html">RouteInstancePool</a>).
 If you add an instance object then that instance object will be used for every
 matched HTTP request.
 This means the route class *must be thread safe*.

-If you are using Spring to wire all your objects then you can configure the `RoutingTable` using the `setRoutes()` method as:
+If you are using Spring for dependency injection you can configure the `RoutingTable` using the `setRoutes()` method as:

 ```XML
 <bean id="routingTable" class="org.baswell.routes.RoutingTable" init-method="build">